-After that the TSK neural network was subjected to learning and tested in three stages:
+After that the TSK and Mamdani-Zadeh neural nets were subjected to learning and tested in three stages:

-1. Pair training and testing of the neural network for recognition of 2 lattice types;
+1. Pair training and testing of neural nets for recognition of 2 lattice types;

-2. Training and testing of the neural network for recognition of all 7 lattice types;
+2. Training and testing of neural nets for recognition of all 7 lattice types;

-3. Training and testing of the neural network for recognition of lattice types in subgroups 1 and 4.
+3. Training and testing of neural nets for recognition of lattice types in subgroups 1 and 4.